cobaltintelligence/foundation-boilerplate/README.md

 This website was created based off of the "Agency" template, found [here](https://foundation.zurb.com/templates.html).
 In order to download this template as well as the other seven provided, the user must sign up using an active email address.

 You can find further documentation on Foundation [here](https://foundation.zurb.com/sites/docs/).
+This template was built using the XY-grid.

 ## Contributing
 [Contributing to Foundation](https://github.com/zurb/foundation-sites/blob/develop/CONTRIBUTING.md).